Skip to content

 vfs

-Virtual filesystem with file-lifecycle metadata, manifest pruning, and drift detection.
+Virtual filesystem with file-lifecycle metadata, state pruning, and drift detection.

 The generator builds a dict[str, GeneratedFile] keyed on POSIX-style paths relative to the output directory.
 Each GeneratedFile carries the file's content plus its lifecycle policy: